 Who Gets What In A Divorce?

-In Georgia, marital property is divided through equitable distribution and this can be influenced by several factors.
+Divorce in Georgia, marital property is divided through equitable distribution and this can be influenced by several factors.

 Divorce for people living in Atlanta often happens without a lot of preparation.
 In many cases, spouses make decisions regarding the division of assets without a clear understanding of what they may be entitled to.
 Some spouses often believe their soon-to-be ex when that person tells them they don’t have any claim on a retirement plan or on a work bonus.